 6. Problems With The Thermostat

-An unreliable thermostat can easily create several issues, so it is important to determine a regular routine (at the very least once a quarter) to make sure that the thermostat is operating as intended.
+An unreliable thermostat can easily create several issues, so it is important to determine a regular routine (at the very least once a quarter) to ensure that the thermostat is operating as intended.
 It’s a quick check.
-You just simply start by ensuring the thermostat is placed in the right position and has the right setting and that the boiler turns off when you decrease the temperature level and then back on again when you increase the temperature level.
+You just simply start by ensuring the thermostat is placed in the right position and has the right setting and that the boiler turns off when you lower the temperature level and then back on again when you increase the temperature level.

 If you do have an issue with your gas boiler and really need a 24 hour boiler repair then contact our Colchester team and schedule a visit with any of our local 24 hr emergency gas boiler repair engineers.